It’s that time of year again, Black History Month. Dedicated to the ones who survived 2020, and the ones who didn’t. Let’s do it. With tentacles.

 It’s not Black History, It’s AMERICAN History!

-Black people in the United States today are also increasingly from a Diaspora that stretches from Black Atlantic communities in the Caribbean and Latin America to West, Central, South and East Africa.
+Black people in the United States today are also increasingly part of broad Diaspora that stretches from Black Atlantic communities in the Caribbean and Latin America to West, Central, South and East Africa.
 Though as the Afro-Puerto Rican Arturo Schomburg, a founding father of Black History in early 1900s Harlem, reminds us–these connections ain’t nothing new.
 As Denmark Vesey, a slave from the Danish and English Caribbean who plotted a grand slave revolt in nineteenth-century Charleston reminds us, this certainly ain’t nothing new.
-As James Weldon Johnson, the child of an African-American father and an Afro-Bahamian mother, who authored the Negro National Anthem (“Lift Every Voice and Sing”) reminds us, this ain’t nothing new.
+As James Weldon Johnson, the child of an African American father and an Afro-Bahamian mother, who authored the Negro National Anthem (“Lift Every Voice and Sing”) reminds us, this ain’t nothing new.
 As Malcolm X, the child of a Grenadian immigrant mother and an African-American father who both devoutly followed a Jamaican immigrant (Marcus Garvey), well understood, this ain’t nothing new.
 As Constance Baker Motley, the daughter of Afro-Caribbean parents from Nevis, who argued successfully in key Civil Rights cases demonstrated, this ain’t nothing new.
-As the Trinidadian born Kwame Ture (Stokely Carmichael), an activist with SNCC and architect of Black Power, reminds us, this ain’t nothing new.
+As the Trinidadian born Kwame Ture (Stokely Carmichael), an activist with SNCC and one of the architects of Black Power, reminds us, this ain’t nothing new.

 It turns out, Black History in the United States is complicated and part of the broader Diaspora–a transnational Black Atlantic.
 And it can include history beyond our borders that we deem relevant to Black identity and understanding.
 All of those stories have long been part of the narrative of Blackness in America.
+Not the only story.
+Not even the majority of the story.
+But part of it.
 Always have been.
+And will continue to be.
 Black History Month doesn’t have one monolithic voice and can mean many different things.
 The American born Carter G. Woodson certainly thought so, and his Journal of Negro History sought to catalog the history of the Black world–irrespective of borders and nation states.

 Why do we just hear about Civil Rights and Slavery on Black History Month?
 Our history didn’t start with slavery!

-In the 1970s, however, African-American historians like Vincent Harding began questioning this approach.
+In the 1970s, however, African American historians like Vincent Harding began questioning this approach.
 Harding argued that Black History had to move beyond “firsts.”
 Black History in the United States had to face its place not just within the American mosaic but the American paradox, the double-consciousness that W.E.B.
 DuBois spoke about.
 It had to be willing and able to explore its place within the dark side of American history, the one rooted in oppression and inequity.
 The one we see today in our 21st century nadir.
 The one that makes us have to shout BLACK LIVES MATTER.
 The one that investigates racial, class and gender oppression in ME TOO.
+The one that engulfed much of this summer.

 Did you see that clip of Morgan Freeman on Black History Month being “ridiculous?”